View beef products Search beef products

 The way that a butcher prepares a carcass varies

 from region to region.
-Generally the best joints come
+Generally the best joints

-most expensive cuts, which can be cooked by
+include the most expensive cuts, which can

-shoulders and lower legs – the parts of the animal
+from the neck, shoulders and lower legs – the

-that work hardest – are tougher, coarser in texture
+parts of the animal that work hardest – are

-and less expensive.
+tougher, coarser in texture and less expensive.

 For tender results they require longer cooking by

-moist, gentle methods and when well cooked have an
+moist, gentle methods and when well cooked have

-excellent flavour.
+an excellent flavour.

-Roasting racks are ideal to place in a roasting tin to
+Roasting racks are ideal to place in a roasting

-allow heat to circulate around a joint and allow the fat to run off.
+tin to allow heat to circulate around a joint and allow the fat to run off.

-Always remember to allow the cooked joint to stand
+Always remember to allow the cooked joint to

-and relax for 10 minutes before carving.
+stand and relax for 10 minutes before carving.

 Cuts of meat

-The rib is a high-quality cut on the bone
+The rib is a high-quality cut on the bone suitable for roasting.

 The rump steak is not as tender as the

-fillet, but is delicious grilled, fried,
+fillet, but is delicious grilled, fried, barbecued or braised.

 Topside is also known as top rump